pIlIp-d/PDF-Compressor/README.md

 ### 5. Configure Dependency Paths
 Try to run `python3 <project-path>/config.py` and if there are no error messages you're good to go.

-If you want to change a path you can configure it inside `config.py` by changing the paths for each dependency for your OS.
+If there are errors or if you want to change a path you can configure it inside `config.py` by changing the paths for each dependency for your OS.

 # Usage